-Verrucous carcinoma generally occurs in patients aged 55-65 years; however, the anogenital type of verrucous carcinoma has been reported to develop in men aged 18-86 years.
+Verrucous carcinoma generally occurs in middle-aged (50s) patients ; however, the anogenital type of verrucous carcinoma has been reported to develop in men aged 18-86 years.

-Verrucous carcinoma is a slowly growing and locally destructive tumor.
-The verrucous carcinoma lesion manifests as a verrucous, exophytic, or endophytic mass that typically develops at sites of chronic irritation and inflammation.
-The verrucous carcinoma tumor enlarges slowly but may be locally destructive and can penetrate deeply into the skin, fascia, and even bone, but it has a low metastatic potential.
+Verrucous carcinoma manifests as a cauliflowerlike, exophytic mass that typically develops at sites of chronic irritation and inflammation.
+Verrucous carcinoma is slow growing, but may display locally aggressive behavior.
+Penetration into the skin, fascia, and even bone has been reported; however, verrucous carcinoma has low metastatic potential.

-The oral cavity is the most common site of occurrence of verrucous carcinoma and represents 2-12% of all oral carcinomas.[8, 9]
+The oral cavity is the most common site of occurrence of verrucous carcinoma and represents 2-12% of all oral carcinomas.[9, 12]

 Early lesions appear as white, translucent patches on an erythematous base.
-They may develop in previous areas of leukoplakia, lichen planus,[10, 11] chronic lupus erythematosus, cheilitis, candidiasis, or submucous fibrosis.
+They may develop in previous areas of leukoplakia, lichen planus,[13, 14] chronic lupus erythematosus, cheilitis, candidiasis, or submucous fibrosis.

 The more fully developed lesions are white, soft, cauliflowerlike papillomas with a pebbly surface that may extend and coalesce over large areas of the oral mucosa.

-Ulceration, fistulation, and invasion locally into soft tissues and bone (eg, mandible) may occur.
-Oral verrucous carcinoma most commonly occurs on the buccal mucosa.
-Other sites of involvement are the alveolar ridge, upper and lower gingiva, floor of the mouth, tongue, tonsils, and vermilion border of the lip.
+Oroaerodigestive verrucous carcinoma most commonly occurs on the buccal mucosa.
+Other sites of oral involvement are the alveolar ridge, upper and lower gingiva, floor of the mouth, tongue, tonsils, and vermilion border of the lip.
 Verrucous carcinoma involving the hard palate and upper alveolus is considered more aggressive.